 Channel your inner flower child and go for a pair covered in blooms, whether through a light-wash print or intricate embroidery like those seen on Milanese influencer Erika Boldrin.
 Styled with, say, a pink tee, you can easily turn the ’70s staple into one that would fit into a chic 2000s wardrobe.

 Sure, bell bottoms were a staple at Woodstock, but they could just as easily appeal to those who like a heavier sound.
 As Kourtney Kardashian demonstrates, a little distressing immediately transforms them into an edgy pair that will look best with an old-school band tee and Dr Martens boots.
-If you’d like to take your look to a pop-punk direction instead, be sure to add a studded belt.
+If you’d like to take your look in a pop-punk direction instead, be sure to add a studded belt.

 Couple them with clogs